Overview

 Step 1: Getting access to Quantexa News API

-- Before starting, make sure you have created a Quantexa News API account and have access to your App ID and Key.
+- Before starting, ensure you have a Quantexa News Intelligence account and the username and password.
 Click here to create a free account.

 Step 2: Import API collection to Postman